Streamatico/PolymarketViewer/README.md

 ## Features

-*   📊 Browse a list of active prediction market events
+*   📊 Browse a list of active prediction market events from Polymarket.com
 *   🔍 Filter events by category and search functionality
 *   📈 Sort events by various criteria (Volume 24h/All Time, Liquidity, Newest, Ending Soon, Competitive)
 *   📋 View detailed event information with description, markets, and volume data
-*   💹 Navigate to individual market details with outcomes and pricing
 *   📊 Display interactive price history charts for events
 *   🎨 Adaptive card layouts for different market types (binary, categorical, multi-market)
 *   💬 Comments system with hierarchical structure and holder filtering
-*   🔄 Pull-to-refresh functionality for updating data
 *   📄 Pagination for loading more events and comments
 *   🎨 Material 3 design with dynamic theming
-*   👤 User profile viewing

 ## Download